DanSohn/lumenary/index.md

         but also secondary research from creating the best product possible.
 They will be the main people involved in the User-Centered Design, other than the users themselves.
   - Sponsors of project
       - Sponsors will have no training, and very little background knowledge.
-They will not be part of the design process
+They will not be part of the design process.
   - Healthcare (Doctors/Nurses)
       - Healthcare Agents have extensive knowledge, but will not have any training of the application as it is not designed for them.
 As such, they will not play a part in the User-Centered Design.
   - Patient suffering from Alzheimer's Disease
       - The patient will have little to moderate background knowledge on Alzheimer’s Disease, as the condition becomes a big part of their life.
 They will have extensive training/experience with the application, as we hope the platform will provide daily support in their lives.
 The patient relates to the design of the system as the main character of the User-Centered Design, being the problem in the investigation phase, and being centered for solutions in the ideate phase.
   - Family/Caretakers